SitecorePowerShell/Book/working_with_sitecore_items.md

 You can see that specifying the language and version using the wildcard will retrieve all possible variants of an item.
 The wildcard can also include a partial match like `en-*`.
 The use of that filter would return all items in the English language, ignoring the region.

-**Example:** The following will retrieve the child items in all languages and all versions.
+**Example:** The following will retrieve the child items in all languages and versions.

 ```powershell
 PS master:\>Get-ChildItem master:/content -Language * -Version * | Format-Table DisplayName, Language, Id, Version, TemplateName